billouboq/postcss-slash-css/readme.md

 ## Example

-You can see multiples exemples in the [example](https://github.com/billouboq/postcss-slash-css/tree/master/examples) folder, including gulp one.
+You can see multiples exemples in the [example](https://github.com/billouboq/postcss-slash-css/tree/master/examples) folder.

 ## License